csc7/PP4_CI_WQCS/README.md

 ___
 # 13 .
 Deployment

 The website was fully written in Gitpod, permanently tested with Gitpod preview, and periodically deployed to GigHub Pages (in a main branch) and Heroku.
-Migrated from Heroku to Render on November 2022.
+Migrated from Heroku to Render (using an ElephantSQL database) on November 2022.

 The fully deployed website, accessible by anyone, is found [here](https://pp4-ci-wqcs.onrender.com), whose URL is https://pp4-ci-wqcs.onrender.com .
 Its repository is found [here](https://github.com/csc7/PP4_CI_WQCS), whose URL is https://github.com/csc7/PP4_CI_WQCS.